h4rck1/blog/src/content/posts/directory_hierarchy/index.md

 ---
-title: Directory Hierarchy
+title: Directory Tree
 published: 2024-06-14
-description: "This is a desc"
+description: "A brief overview about multi-level hierarchy structure in Unix."
 image: "./cover.png"
-tags: [Hierarchy]
+tags: [Fundamentals, Hierarchy]
 category: Linux
 draft: false
 ---

 ### **`/` (Root Directory)**

 The top-level directory of the filesystem.
 All other directories are subdirectories of the root directory.

 - **Files**: Contains system directories like `bin`, `etc`, `home`, `lib`, `usr`, etc.